Lymph heart

 A lymph heart is an organ which pumps lymph in lungfishes, amphibians, reptiles, and flightless birds back into the circulatory system.
-In some amphibian species, lymph hearts are in pairs, and may number as many as 200 in one animal the size of a worm, while salamanders have as many as 23 pairs of lymph hearts.
+In some amphibian species, lymph hearts are in pairs, and may number as many as 200 in one animal the size of a worm, while newts and salamanders have as many as 16 to 23 pairs of lymph hearts.

 Lymph hearts are thought to have evolved in Rhipidistia.
 Mammals have lost the lymph heart as a centralized organ, instead having the lymph vessel themselves contract to pump lymph.

 and other amphibians

 The lymphatic system of a frog consists of lymph, lymph vessels, lymph heart, lymph spaces and spleen.

 Lymphatics and lymph

 As lymph is a filtrate of blood, it closely resembles the plasma in its water content.
 Lymph also contains a small amount of metabolic waste and a much smaller amount of protein than that of blood.
 Lymph vessels carry the lymph and, in the frog, open into the four lymph hearts.
 These lymph hearts are located on the dorsal side of frog's body.
 The front pair is situated below the shoulder blades.
 The posterior pair is on either side of a long, rod-like bone called a urostyle, formed by the fusion of the last few vertebrae.
 The anterior pair opens into the subclavian vein and the posterior pair into the femoral vein.
 The pair near the third vertebra pumps lymph into the jugular vein.
 The other pair at the end of the vertebral column pump lymph into the iliac vein in the legs.

 The position of mammalian jugular lymph sacs coincide with that of amphibian anterior lymph hearts.